CLEF. Crowdsourcing Linked Entities via web Form

 A text area can include a long textual description.

 In this field you can automatically extract Named Entities (powered by SpaCy).
 After filling in the field, press return and wait for suggestions to appear at the bottom of the text area.
-Suggested entities (people, places, organisations, etc.) are matched to Wikidata entities and are stored as keywords associated to the record (schema:keywords
+Suggested entities (people, places, organisations, etc.) are matched to Wikidata entities and are stored as keywords associated to the record (schema:keywords) - not as values of the field.
+You can accept or reject suggestions.
+For each extracted entity, you can also assign a class from the list of Extraction classes defined in the template settings (see Create a template).

 DROPDOWN AND CHECKBOX